Notepad++: Features

 Notepad++ recognizes three newline representations (CR, CR+LF, and LF) and can convert between them on the fly.
-In addition, it supports reinterpreting plain text files in various character encodings and can convert them to ASCII, UTF-8 or UCS-2.
-As such, it can fix plain text that seem gibberish only because their character encoding is not properly detected.
+In addition, it supports reinterpreting plain text files in various character encodings and can convert them to ASCII, UTF-8, or UCS-2.
+As such, it can fix plain text that seems gibberish only because their character encoding is not properly detected.

 Notepad++ also has features that improve plain text editing experience in general, such as: